DorothyTamYiLing/GWarrange/documents/tutorials.md

 fsm-lite -l PRN_468_input.list -v -s 24 -S 444 -t tmp -m 200 -M 200 | gzip - > PRN_468_ext100merge3_k200_output.txt.gz

 ```
-Then, a kmer-based GWAS was conducted using pyseer with an aim to identify kmers whose presence-absence patterns are associated with PRN expression phenotype.
+Then, a kmer-based GWAS is conducted using pyseer with an aim to identify kmers whose presence-absence patterns are associated with PRN expression phenotype.
 Population structure is controlled by phylogenetic similarity matrix.

 ```
 #adding header to phenotype file for pyseer input format